Unsecured Lines Of Credit: Definition, Advantages And Disadvantages

 • High-Interest Rates: Unsecured loans generally have much higher interest rates than secured loans because lenders take on more risk without collateral to secure the loan.

-• Limited Availability: Fewer products are available in areas than secured loan products as finance companies become increasingly careful about approving unsecured lines of credit due to the associated risks.
+• Lower Acceptance Rate: Unsecured loans usually require borrowers to have higher credit ratings than what’s needed for a secured loan if they hope to gain approval from a bank or other lender, given their additional risk factor.
+Limited Availability: Fewer products are available in areas than secured loan products as finance companies become increasingly careful about approving unsecured lines of credit due to the associated risks.

-• Capped Credit Availability: You are limited as far as how much money you are able to borrow over the account’s life or draw-down period before they require repayment or refinancing with an unsecured line of credit.
+• Capped Credit Availability: You are limited in how much money you can borrow over the account’s life or draw-down period before they require repayment or refinancing with an unsecured line of credit.

 • Limited Payment Flexibility: Lenders require payments that include principal and interest each month with unsecured lines of credit.
 You often only need to make interest-only payments during an extended draw-down period until it’s time for repayment when your borrowing declines to a certain level.